HoTT/HoTT-Agda/README.md

 Agda Options
 ------------

-Each Agda file should have `--without-K` in the header.
+Each Agda file should have `--without-K --rewriting` in the header.
-It is to restrict pattern matching so that the uniqueness of identity proofs is not admissible.
+`--without-K` is to restrict pattern matching so that the uniqueness of identity proofs is not admissible, and `--rewriting` is for the computational rules of the points in higher inductive types.

 Style and naming conventions
 ----------------------------